ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

        We know the case numbers of the first months and the last months.

 ### Timeline
-###### On 29th of July 2020, the phrase "Case" changed to "Patients" on the graphs that the Ministry of Health shares with the public
+###### On the 29th of July 2020, the phrase "Case" changed to "Patients" on the graphs that the Ministry of Health shares with the public
             Turkey started to announce only the symptomatic cases.
             Secondary repositories kept recording these numbers as cases.

-###### On 25th of November 2020 the Ministry started to announce the cases once again
+###### On the 25th of November 2020, the Ministry started to announce the cases once again
             There were not any adjustments for the previous cases.

-###### On 10th of December 2020 the Ministry revealed missing previous cases cumulatively
+###### On the 10th of December 2020, the Ministry revealed missing previous cases cumulatively
             Secondary repositories kept this number as if the cases were discovered that day.

 ### Methodology